bkristesiashvili/GoSMSCore-pkg/README.md

 #                 GoSMS - Messaging Service Provider Company.
-### We Provided to our SMS API Library for users, which helps them to easily use our services
+### We Provided to our SMS API Library for users, which helps them to easily use our services.
 ### Periodically we provide package updates & bug fixes.
 ###
-### Thank you for choosing us
+### Thank you for choosing us.
 For more info, visit our page: [GoSMS](https://gosms.ge)